Chia-Network/clvm_tools_rs/HOW_CHIALISP_IS_COMPILED.md

 This the the full lifecycle of chialisp compilation from an outside perspective.

-If you want to parse the source file yourself, you can use parse_sexp from src/compiler/sexp, which yields a result of Vec&lt;Rc&lt;SExp&gt;&gt;, a vector of refcounted pointers to s-expression objects.
-These are richer than clvm values in that atoms, strings, hex values,integers and nils are distinguishable in what's read.
-This is similar to the code in src/classic/clvm/type.rs but since these value distinctions are first-class in SExp, all values processed by the compiler, starting with the preprocessor (src/compiler/preprocessor.rs), going through the frontend (src/compile/frontend.rs) and to code generation (src/compiler/codegen.rs) use these values.
-Every expression read from the input stream has a Srcloc (src/compiler/srcloc.rs) which indicates where it was read from in the input, and as long as the srcloc is copied from form to form, it allows the compiler to maintain known associations between input and results.
-For example, you can implement syntax coloring by simply using parse\_sexp (src/compiler/sexp.rs) to parse a file, run it through the preprocessor and frontend, and then decorate the locations present in the HelperForms accessible from the CompilerForm that results.
-If an error is returned, it contains a srcloc that's relevant.
+If you want to parse the source file yourself, you can use `parse_sexp` from `src/compiler/sexp`, which yields a result of `Vec&lt;Rc&lt;SExp&gt;&gt;`, a vector of refcounted pointers to s-expression objects.
+These are richer than clvm values in that atoms, strings, hex values, integers and nils are distinguishable in what's read.
+This is similar to the code in `src/classic/clvm/type.rs`, but since these value distinctions are first-class in SExp, all values processed by the compiler, starting with the preprocessor (`src/compiler/preprocessor.rs`), going through the frontend (`src/compile/frontend.rs`) and to code generation (`src/compiler/codegen.rs`) use these values.
+Every expression read from the input stream has a Srcloc (`src/compiler/srcloc.rs`) which indicates where it was read from in the input.
+As long as the Srcloc is copied from form to form, it allows the compiler to maintain known associations between input and results.

+For example, you can implement syntax coloring by simply using `parse_sexp` (`src/compiler/sexp.rs`) to parse a file, run it through the preprocessor and frontend, and then decorate the locations present in the HelperForms accessible from the CompilerForm that results.
+If an error is returned, it contains a Srcloc that's relevant.

 You can break down the basics of how chialisp compilation functions like this: